hichamelhirch/developer-portfolio/README.md

 # Developer Portfolio

-### Are you struggling to create a professional portfolio website?
+### Struggling to create a professional portfolio website?
 Look no further!
-You can use the Developer Portfolio template and create your very own personalized portfolio today!
+With the Developer Portfolio template, you can create your own personalized portfolio today.
 My website is designed to be user-friendly and easily customizable, making it perfect for both developers and freelancers.

 ---